Legacy Trust Group

 §5The Transfer Tax Credit

 When getting clarity concerning the transfer tax laws, one important point to understand is that the application of the transfer tax credit is directly correlated with the exemption equivalent amount — the amount of exemption from transfer taxation.
-For example, if a decedent's estate was transferring a combined value (including adjustments made for lifetime gifts to natural persons, if any) of $10 million, the actual transfer tax obligation would be approximately $4 million when calculating the estate tax using the graduated transfer tax scale.
-Each transferor's estate is allowed a transfer tax credit that can be applied against the estate tax obligation — the effect of which, under current taxpayer laws, eliminates most American estates from having to pay transfer/estate taxes upon the estate owner's decease.
+For example, if a decedent's estate was transferring a combined value — including adjustments made for lifetime gifts to natural persons (non-charities), if any — of (say) $10 million, the actual transfer tax obligation would be approximately $4 million when calculating the estate tax to be paid using the graduated transfer tax scale.

-The transfer tax credit is applied similarly as tax credits would be taken by certain income tax payers against their adjusted gross income, after deductions, when reporting on a Form 1040.
+The transfer tax credit is applied similarly to how tax credits are taken by certain income tax payers against their adjusted gross income, after deductions, when reporting on a Form 1040.
 In other words, the transfer tax credit is a dollar-for-dollar credit against the ultimate estate (or gift) tax otherwise owed.
 If a large gift is being made during the transferor's lifetime, he would file a Form 709 (gift tax return) and show the transfer tax credit against the tax obligation.
 In the same way, a Form 706 (estate tax return) is required to be filed by the taxpayer's executor if the deceased taxpayer's gross estate exceeds the then-available (or remaining) exemption equivalent amount.

 §6The Annual Exclusion

-The U.S. Tax Code allows a certain amount — currently set at $17,000 as of the time of this writing — to be “excluded” when calculating the total value of lifetime transfers made in a given year.
-(The annual gift tax exclusion is also sometimes incorrectly referred to as an “exemption.”)
+The US Tax Code allows a certain amount — currently set at $17,000 as of the time of this writing — to be excluded when calculating the total value of lifetime transfers made in a given year.
+(The annual gift tax exclusion is also sometimes incorrectly referred to as an exemption.)
 The annual exclusion is separate from the transfer tax credit and may be applied solely without using any of that credit value.
-The annual exclusion value applies per “giftee” to whom the giftor/transferor may give during a calendar year.
-A single parent with three children could gift $17,000 to each child — a total of $51,000 — for the current tax year.
-With six children, he could gift $102,000 in equal portions to all six children in one calendar year without using any of his transfer tax credit.

 §7Excluded Transfers to an Insurance Trust

 It should be mentioned at this juncture that annual exclusion gifts are very often used when a parent or grandparent is establishing an irrevocable life insurance trust (ILIT) for the benefit of their posterity.
 The primary reason for establishing an ILIT is to have the insurance policy owned by the ILIT and not by the insured.
 (Otherwise, any properly drafted RLT can easily accomplish the very same outcomes that an ILIT can achieve.)
-The ILIT arrangement enables the death-benefit proceeds of the life insurance policy to be outside of — not included in — the insured's estate for transfer tax purposes.
-The reason that works is because the incidents of ownership with respect to the insurance policy are attributed to the ILIT and not to the insured.

-To fund the ILIT without incurring taxable transfers or “using up” the transferor's transfer tax credit, the transferor/insured can make annual exclusion gifts to the named beneficiaries of the ILIT through the trustee.
-In order for an annual exclusion gift to qualify as being excluded from the transferor's taxable estate, the transfer must be a “present interest” — the beneficiary/giftee must have the right to use the transferred gift immediately.
-To make that happen, the trustee must first receive the transfer on behalf of the beneficiaries and then notify each beneficiary of their right to “take” the transfer outright.
+To fund the ILIT without incurring taxable transfers or using up the transferor's transfer tax credit, the transferor/insured can make annual exclusion gifts to the named beneficiaries of the ILIT through the trustee of the ILIT.
+In order for an annual exclusion gift to qualify as being excluded from the transferor's taxable estate, the transfer must be a present interest.
+In other words, the beneficiary/giftee(s) must have the right to use the transferred gift immediately.

-The trustee notifications to the beneficiaries are also known as “Crummey Letters,” named after a 1968 federal court case that recognized such an arrangement gave the ILIT beneficiaries the right to obtain the transfer, therefore making it a gift of present interest.
+To make that happen, the trustee must first receive the transfer on behalf of the beneficiaries and then notify each beneficiary of their right to take the transfer outright.
+The trustee notifications to the beneficiaries are also known as Crummey Letters (named after a 1968 federal court case that recognized such an arrangement gave the ILIT beneficiaries the right to obtain the transfer, therefore making it a gift of present interest).
 Usually the right to take the gift expires after a period of 30 days.
 Afterwards, the trustee uses the annual exclusion gifts that were not taken and purchases the insurance premium to pay for the life insurance policy taken out on the life of the transferor.

 §8The Unlimited Charitable (Gift & Estate) Deduction